Marcel-aka-Satum/ProgrammingProjectDatabases/Backend/Database/readme.md

  `updateRSSFeed(self, url: str, publisher: str, topic: str)`

 - This method updates an RSS feed in the database.

+ `getRSSFeeds(self) -> list`

+- This method retrieves all the RSS feeds from the `rssfeeds` table and returns them as a list.

+### Settings
+ `addSetting(self, settingType: str, value: str) -> tuple`

+- This method adds a setting to the `settings` table.

+ `updateSetting(self, settingType: str, value: str)`

+- This method updates a setting in the `settings` table.

+ `getSettings(self) -> dict`

+- This method retrieves all the settings from the `settings` table and returns them as a dictionary.

+### Clusters
+ `addArticleCluster(self, url: str, cluster_id: int) -> tuple`

+- This method adds an article cluster to the `relatedcluster` table and returns it as a tuple.

+ `getCluster(self, cluster_id: int) -> tuple`

+- This method retrieves a cluster from the `relatedcluster` table and returns it as a tuple.

+ `getAllClusters(self) -> tuple`

+- This method retrieves all the clusters from the `relatedcluster` table and returns them as a tuple.

+ `getAllClustersGenre(self, genre: str) -> tuple`

+- This method retrieves all the clusters of a particular genre from the `relatedcluster` table and returns them as a tuple.

+### Favorites
+ `addFavored(self, UID: str, url: str) -> tuple`

+- This method adds a favored article to the `favored` table and returns it as a tuple.

+`addFavorite(self, Cookie: str, url: str) -> tuple`

+- This method adds a favored article to the `favored` table and returns it as a tuple.

+ `getFavorites(self, URL: str) -> list`

+- This method retrieves all the favored articles of a user from the `favored` table and returns them as a list.

+ `getFavored(self) -> list`

+- This method retrieves all the favored articles from the `favored` table and returns them as a list.

+ `deleteFavored(self, UID: str, url: str) -> tuple`

+- This method deletes a favored article from the `favored` table and returns it as a tuple.

+ `deleteAllFavored(self, UID: str) -> tuple`

+- This method deletes all favored articles of a user from the `favored` table and returns them as a tuple.

+### Visitors
+ `addVisitor(self, UID: str) -> tuple`

+- This method adds a visitor to the `visitors` table and returns it as a tuple.

+ `deleteVisitor(self, UID: str) -> tuple`

+- This method deletes a visitor from the `visitors` table and returns it as a tuple.

+ `getVisitors(self) -> list`

+- This method retrieves all the visitors from the `visitors` table and returns them as a list.

+ `getVisitor(self, UID: str) -> tuple`

+- This method retrieves a visitor from the `visitors` table and returns it as a tuple.

+### Clicked
+ `addHasClicked(self, UID: str, url: str) -> tuple`

+- This method adds a clicked article to the `hasclicked` table and returns it as a tuple.

+ `addHasClickedCookie(self, url: str, cookie: str) -> tuple`

+- This method adds a clicked article to the `hasclicked` table and returns it as a tuple.

+ `getHasClicked(self, cookie: str) -> list`

+- This method retrieves all the clicked articles of a user from the `hasclicked` table and returns them as a list.

+ `getAllHasClicked(self) -> list`

+- This method retrieves all the clicked articles from the `hasclicked` table and returns them as a list.

+### Cookies
+ `addCookie(self, cookie: str, UID: str) -> tuple`

+- This method adds a cookie to the `cookies` table and returns it as a tuple.

+ `deleteCookie(self, UID: str) -> tuple`

+- This method deletes a cookie from the `cookies` table and returns it as a tuple.

+ `getCookies(self) -> list`

+- This method retrieves all the cookies from the `cookies` table and returns them as a list.

+ `generateCookie(self) -> str`

+- This method generates a unique cookie for a user.

 ## Example usage